tstibro/chip8/README.md

 - SDL2_mixer.dll
 - beepsfx.wav

+## Controls

+Original emulator had 16 keys which are mapped as follows:

+     CHIP8        KEYBOARD
+    1 2 3 C	      7 8 9 W
+    4 5 6 D   =>  4 5 6 Q
+    7 8 9 E       1 2 3 E
+    A 0 B F       A 0 S F

+Every game may use different keys for control, but for example here is how  to play the INVADERS:

+    Move Left = 4
+    Move Right = 6
+    Shoot = 5

 ## Building from source
 **NOTE:** *Currently Chip8 emulator is compatible with Windows OS only.*
 ### Prerequisites